aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-16-x-x/public-api-changes-in-aspose-words-16-1-0/_index.md

 /// Gets or sets document font settings.
 /// </summary>
 /// <remarks>
-/// <para>This property allows to specify font settings per document.
+/// <para>This property enables to specify font settings per document.
 If set to null, default static font settings
 /// <see cref="Aspose.Words.Fonts.FontSettings.DefaultInstance"/> will be used.</para>
 ///
 /// <para>The default value is null.</para>